gilnam74/vex-sneppet/Python-for-artists.md

 ```

 Save this code somewhere as a python file, for example in `C:/temp/GeoCreator.py`
-Right click on empty space in "Create" shelf and select "New Tool...", change the label to "Geo Creator", switch to "Script" tab, paste the code and hit "Apply":
+Right-click on empty space in "Create" shelf and select "New Tool...", change the label to "Geo Creator", switch to "Script" tab, paste the code and hit "Apply":

 ```python
 import sys